Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 - Distribution at the entrance or at a prevention booth

-- Awareness actions for the public
+- Awareness actions with the public

-- Strengthening the responsible image of the event
+- Strengthening the event’s responsible image

 - Complement to security teams and listening points